ossianericson/textforge/README.md

 > One spec.
 One compiler.
 Any interactive tool your domain expert can describe in plain text.

-> **📣 Community Inspiration Package**
-> textforge is published as a community inspiration package.
-It is shared as-is with no
-> support, maintenance, or security update commitments.
-Teams that adopt it are
-> responsible for their own fork, dependency management, and production readiness.

 **textforge** is a Markdown-to-HTML compiler that turns structured specification files into fully interactive, self-contained decision trees — deployed in any browser, Confluence, SharePoint, or any platform that renders HTML — no server, no plugin, no approval process

 Your domain expert writes the knowledge in plain text.
 The compiler encodes it once.
 It runs without them, forever.